When Distress Persists: Depression and Metastatic Breast Cancer

 If you feel depressed, tell your healthcare team right away.
 They will be able to do a thorough assessment or refer you to a mental health professional at your cancer center or in your community.

 If you feel hopeless, reckless or trapped, or you think you are in danger of hurting yourself, we strongly encourage you to call the National Suicide Prevention Lifeline at (800) 273-8255.
-This free hotline, a service of Mental Health America, is staffed with trained counselors day and night.
+This hotline provides free and confidential emotional support 24 hours a day, 7 days a week.